Atlanta Drunk Driving Accident Attorney

 Dram Shop cases are not easy.
 Restaurants and bars, as well as their insurance companies, frequently fight attempts to hold them liable for DUI accidents.
 They blame the DUI driver for the accident and claim the drunk driver is solely responsible for the collision.
 They also argue that they did not serve their customer when they were noticeably intoxicated, nor did they know the customer would be driving soon.
 Although Dram Shop cases are difficult, they can be won with the right attorney on your side.

-What is a Atlanta DUI Accident Worth?
+How Much is Your Atlanta DUI Accident Case Worth?

 As with any personal injury case, one of the main driving forces behind the value of a DUI case is the amount of the damages.
 This starts with analyzing the nature and severity of your injuries, the amount of your medical expenses, and your lost wages.
 With respect to punitive damages, the egregiousness of the drunk driver’s conduct is directly tied to the value of these damages.
 The more egregious the misconduct is, the higher the value of the punitive damages claim.